MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-visual-tree.md

 ## Changing the Visual's position in the collection

-The Composition API allows for a Visual's position in a [**VisualCollection**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection) to be changed in a number of ways, it can be placed above another Visual with [**InsertAbove**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertabove), placed below with [**InsertBelow**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertbelow), move to the top with [**InsertAtTop**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertattop) or the bottom with [**InsertAtBottom**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertatbottom).
+The Composition API allows for a Visual's position in a [**VisualCollection**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection) to be changed in a number of ways.
+It can be placed above another Visual with [**InsertAbove**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertabove), placed below with [**InsertBelow**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertbelow), moved to the top with [**InsertAtTop**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertattop), or the bottom with [**InsertAtBottom**](https://msdn.microsoft.com/library/windows/apps/windows.ui.composition.visualcollection.insertatbottom).

-In the sample a [**Visual**](https://msdn.microsoft.com/library/windows/apps/Dn706858) that has been clicked on is sorted to the top:
+In the sample, a [**Visual**](https://msdn.microsoft.com/library/windows/apps/Dn706858) that has been clicked is sorted to the top:

 ```cs
 parent.Children.InsertAtTop(_currentVisual);